gideonzozingao/laravel-api1/README.md

-# Larvel API with JWT athentication & Authorization
+# Laravel API with JWT athentication & Authorization

 ## About this project